Wind-WindKids/winding/samples/storycats/winding.md

 @image:
 Night sky filled with constellations of cats, birds, zebras and other animals, with mathematical equations glowing softly.
 The cats and hummingbird are nestled together, their forms now fully glowing with letters and equations.
 Bright constellations in the sky, forming thousands of triangles and shapes.
 Equations: a²+b²=c², e-ri-caa, a + b + c - c, e^iπ + 1 = 0

 --
+purring_begins: page, image, landscape-oriented
+--
+And the two cats purred wondrous purrs, warm and steady.

+@image: Aria.storybird, twap.storycat, trish.storycat
+Twap, Trish in storycat form and Aria in storybird form, cats curled together, a Aria snuggling between them.
+Aria is faint blue, maid out of letters and counters are faded.
+The words of their stories shimmer into glowing shapes in the air—lines, dots, and faint algebraic patterns.
+Constellations in the sky, forming thousands of faint triangles and shapes.
+And equation a + b + c - c is floating above them.

+--
 aria_transforms: page, image, landscape-oriented